YOUTH JAZZ Terms and Conditions are found here.

 PHOTO: Mr. Burnett with Mr. Brady presenting a Jazz Clinic for fellow Music Educators at the Kansas Bandmasters Association conference.

 YOUTH JAZZ brings together a diverse range of individuals, organizations, and businesses to support our mission.
-We bring validated individual and collective professional experience to the jazz education and ensemble performance process.
-It's about using our collective expertise and knowledge to develop another generation in the jazz continuum.
+We bring validated individual and collective professional experience to the jazz education and ensemble performance process as both artists and educators.
+It’s a great program and fills an inherent void that naturally exists between the institutional learning environment and the actual real-life experience of working in the music industry.

 CHRISTOPHER BURNETT